 No residence credit will be granted for study outside the Graduate School of Medical Sciences to fulfill the requirements of the M.S. degree.
 No commitment can be made about granting residence credit toward the Ph.D. requirements for previous study in another graduate school until after the candidate has entered into residence at the Graduate School of Medical Sciences.
 At that time, the student's Special Committee may recommend acceptance of study outside the Graduate School of Medical Sciences to the General Committee which will determine the number of residence units to be awarded.
+In general, a maximum of two units may be transferred, but the dean may approve acceptance of a maximum of three units and, on petition, the General Committee may approve a maximum of four units.
 No credit can be transferred for study undertaken as an undergraduate or as a special student even in courses designed for graduate students.